nwshane/nwshane.github.io/src/pages/blog/2017-10-11-babel-error-in-jest/index.md

 });
 ```

-Without getting too much into the details of babel's output, we can now see that `_index2` refers to an object containing the default import, and that `_index2.default` is used in our test in the place of `sum`.
+Without getting too much into the details of babel's output, we can get a feeling for how this code works:

-So wait, what was our original error again?
+1. In `index.js`, Babel passes in an `exports` object, sets `exports.__esModule` to true, and sets `exports.sum` to our sum function.
+2. In `spec.js`, Babel uses a `require` method to get the value of the `index.js` module, which we can assume to be the `exports` object in `index.js`.
+3. The code sees that the imported object's `__esModule` property is true, so it sets `_index2.default` to the default export.
+4. The `sum` invocation in our code is replaced with `(0, _index2.default)`, which evaluates to `_index2.default`.
+(The reasons for this specific syntax are beyond the scope of this blog post.)

+Seems like we're getting somewhere!
+If `index.js` sets `exports.sum` to our sum function, then we would expect `spec.js` to use it like `_index2.sum`.
+Instead, it tries to use `_index2.default`, which explains our original error...

 ```
 FAIL  ./spec.js